mepx/libmep/README.md

 # Multi Expression Programming library
 **version 2024.03.31.0-beta**

-Implements the Multi Expression Programming (MEP) technique for solving symbolic regression, classification (binary and multiclass) and time-series prediction problems.
+Implements the Multi Expression Programming (MEP) technique for solving symbolic regression, classification (binary and multiclass), and time-series prediction problems.

-MEP is a [Genetic Programming (GP)](https://en.wikipedia.org/wiki/Genetic_programming) variant with linear representation of chromosomes.
+MEP is a [Genetic Programming (GP)](https://en.wikipedia.org/wiki/Genetic_programming) variant with a linear representation of chromosomes.

 MEP introduced a unique feature: the ability to encode multiple solutions in the same chromosome.
-This means that we can explore much more from the search space compared to other techniques which encode a single solution in the chromosome.
-In most cases this advantage comes with no penalty regarding the running time or the involved resources.
+This means that we can explore much more from the search space compared to other techniques that encode a single solution in the chromosome.
+In most cases, this advantage comes with no penalty regarding running time or resources involved.

 # To compile: